Mixed $\ell$-adic complexes for schemes over number fields: Tensor products and internal Homs

-As in section \ref{section_fil_der}, we will use the filtered derived category of an abelian category.
-Let $\Af$ be an abelian category, and let $\DF(\Af)$ be its filtered derived category.
-Let us recall the spectral sequence of \cite{BBD} (3.1.3.4) : If $K$ and $L$ are two objects of $\DF(A)$ such that $\Gr_F^i K=\Gr_F^i L=0$ for $|i|$ big enough (i.e. such that the filtrations are finite on $K$ and $L$), then we have a spectral sequence
+We use the formalism of filtered derived categories, which is recalled at the beginning of Section~\ref{section_f_cat}.
+Let $\Af$ be an abelian category, and let $\DFb(\Af)$ be its bounded filtered derived category.
+Let us recall the spectral sequence of \cite{BBD} (3.1.3.4) : If $K$ and $L$ are two objects of $\DFb(A)$, then we have a spectral sequence

-Remember that $\omega:\DF(\Af)\fl\D(\Af)$ is the functor that forgets the filtration.
+Remember that $\omega:\DFb(\Af)\fl\Db(\Af)$ is the functor that forgets the filtration.